Snow-Okami/bolt_tutorial/chapter4.md

 If you select our *TutorialPlayerMecanim* asset, you will see two options.

 * **Mecanim Controller** is the mecanim controller we want to replicate.
-* **Replicate Layer Weights** lets us replicate mecanim layer weights, this is a simple on/off toggle.
+* **Replicate Layer Weights** lets us replicate mecanim layer weights; this is a simple on/off toggle.

 ![](images/img42.png)